lobianco/ALMoviePlayerController/README.md

 ### Tested Environments

-ALMoviePlayerController has been tested to work on iOS 5.0, 5.1 and 6.0 (simulator), iOS 6.1 (device), and iOS 7.0 (device).
+ALMoviePlayerController has been tested to work on iOS 5.0, 5.1 and 6.0 (simulator), and iOS 6.1 and 7.0 (device).
 ALMoviePlayerController requires that ARC be enabled.

 ## Example Usage